alphasaft/Micro/docs/handbook.md

 The new thing here is the use of `assertOpKind` and `.operands` to act directly on the AST instead of evaluating it.
 Here, we tell that inside our `pipe` macro there must be a single `|>` operation, and then we retrieve its operands without `$`-ing it.
 The remaining code is pretty self explainatory : We evaluate the first of these operands normally, and store the result in `value`.
 Then, we evaluate the next ones using a local `#name` implementation that returns the current value if that name is `_`, or delegates to the ambient implementation if that's not the case.
 Finally, the value of the last expression is returned.

-When you need to implement a syntactic feature that does seem to be possible using only operator reducers, always think about wrapping it all inside an inline macro, and act on the AST instead.
+When you need to implement a syntactic feature that does not seem to be possible using only operator reducers, always think about wrapping it all inside an inline macro, and act on the AST instead.

 ### Syntactic typing